Aloyfarera/poi-indonesia/README.md

 Welcome to the POI (Points of Interest) Indonesia project!
 This project aims to create a comprehensive database of Points of Interest in Indonesia, offering valuable geospatial information.

-## Overview

-The POI Indonesia project focuses on collecting and organizing data about various Points of Interest across Indonesia.
-The dataset includes information about locations such as tourist attractions, restaurants, landmarks, and more.
-The goal is to provide a valuable resource for mapping applications, tourism, and geographic analysis.

 ## Table of Contents

 I. [Introduction](#introduction)